 Individuals have just 28 days to challenge a deprivation order and in almost every case they are heard with the defendant outside the country.
-Of the 21 people who have been stripped of their British nationalities, there are only two known cases where individuals have successfully appealed.
+Of the 42 people who have been stripped of their British nationalities, there are only two known cases where individuals have successfully appealed.
 A third, that of Hilal al Jedda, won his appeal in the Supreme Court, but weeks later Theresa May issued a fresh order to deprive his British citizenship.

-Of the other 19, two have been killed in US drone strikes, while one has been seized by the FBI and rendered to New York.
-The identities and whereabouts of four remain unknown.
+Of the others, two have been killed in US drone strikes, while one has been seized by the FBI and rendered to New York.
+The identities and whereabouts of 24 remain unknown.

 All others are effectively exiled, with many caught up in lengthy court battles in an effort to return home.